rhaamo/StockazIO/README.md

 - Parts and Storage Locations have UUIDs and QRCode (containing a specific URI usuable in the search input)
 - Quick add form and a full-featured one
 - Can import orders from vendors (Mouser for now) and selective import into inventory with category matching through regexpes
+- Project management with BOM with parts from inventory of free-form (with export of BOM to CSV or XLSX)

 # Orders importer
 - Current vendors supported: Mouser